russellkelly/BGPFlowspecPolicyManager/README.md

 DDOS flows, or flows that match configured inspection policy) and then programs the BGP Flowspec routes on the Edge routers.

-Below is a picture of the Flowspec UI
+Below is a picture of the Flowspec UI:

 <img src="ConfigFiles/FlowspecGUI.jpg" alt="Drawing"  height="300" width="750">